The Randomness of Input Data Spaces is an A Priori Predictor for Generalization: Introduction

 We present evidence and experimental results for four types of problems.
-First, we follow the approach suggested by \citet{zhang2016understanding} and systematically randomize the labeling function $f:X\rightarrow Y$ by assigning the label \(y\) independently at random with probability \(v\).
+First, we follow the approach suggested by \citep{zhang2016understanding} and systematically randomize the labeling function $f:X\rightarrow Y$ by assigning the label \(y\) independently at random with probability \(v\).
 With stronger randomization of the labels, the resulting sequence $y^N$ created by a random walk has higher randomness according to Maurer's universal test and generalization decreases.
 We present results for different binary instances of synthetic test problems where we know the decision boundaries (an XOR type problem, a majority vote problem, and a parity function problem).
 Second, we study binary instances of MNIST \citep{lecun1998gradient} and CIFAR10 \citep{krizhevsky2009learning} using the same randomization method as in the previous experiments and extend the results with experiments where we randomize the training instances $x\in X$.
 For the extension, we consider four different variants.
 We either perform a random permutation $\pi:x\rightarrow x$ of all input variables of the training data (\emph{PermutGlobal}), perform a random permutation of all variables for all training instances (\emph{PermutInd}), draw each input value randomly from a Gaussian distribution matching the original distribution of the input values (\emph{GaussianInd}), or draw each input value from a white noise distribution (\emph{NoiseInd}).
 The results indicate that Maurer's universal test applied to the sequence $y^N$ is a good predictor for the expected generalization capability of a DNN.
-Third, we focus on binary instances of the more complex cats vs.~dogs data set \citep{elson2007asirra} and distinguish between training instances that are either easy or difficult to learn by a DNN.
+Finally, we focus on binary instances of the more complex cats vs.~dogs data set \citep{elson2007asirra} and distinguish between training instances that are either easy or difficult to learn by a DNN.
 Experimental results confirm that the randomness of $y^N$ is a good indicator of the expected generalization.
-Finally, we study some limitations of Maurer's universal test for multi-class labeling problems.
-As Maurer's universal test is only applicable to binary sequences (and not to sequences of integers), it can not directly measure the randomness of a sequence of integers (which would be the result of a random walk through $X$ for multi-class label problems).
-Experimental results confirm that Maurer's universal test fails when applied to multi-label classification problems.

 In Sect.~\ref{theory}, we describe preliminaries and present Maurer's universal as a novel measure for the randomness of data sets and related supervised learning tasks.
 Sect.~\ref{experiments} describes the experimental setting and presents the results.
 In Sect.~\ref{relWork}, we give an overview of related work before concluding the paper in Sect.~\ref{conclusion}.
 Sect.~\ref{limits} describes the limitations and future research directions.